 Serve Spinach Ohitashi with Your Japanese Meal

-Typical Japanese meal consists of steamed rice, miso soup, main dish, and side dishes.
-This set meal is called Ichiju Sansai (一汁三菜) and we have a detailed post on this topic here.
+A typical Japanese meal consists of steamed rice, miso soup, main dish, and side dishes.
+This set meal is called ichiju sansai (一汁三菜) and you can read more about it in my detailed post.

-Japanese set meal encourages you to eat a balanced diet.
-You’ll find each dish presented in individual serving wares, and side dishes are usually in kobachi (小鉢, literally meaning “small bowl”).
+A Japanese set meal encourages you to eat a balanced diet.
+You’ll find each dish presented in individual serving dishes.
+Side dishes are usually in a kobachi (小鉢, literally meaning “small bowl”).
 As a result of this attentive arrangement, we can easily control the portion of the food.

-Here are a few suggestions that I would serve with Spinach Ohitashi (Japanese Spinach Salad):
+Here are a few suggestions that I would serve with spinach ohitashi:

 Rice